NYULibraries/gather_content-api/README.md

 ### Radio choices with an "other" option

 Use other_option to define a user definable "other" option.
+This block MUST be the last one in the set.

-If the option is selected, you need to supply a value
+If the option is selected, you need to supply a value.

 ```ruby
 choice_radio do